+Management of the Secaucus Municipal Utilities Authority is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing my audit, I considered the Secaucus Municipal Utilities Authority's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Secaucus Municipal Utilities Authority's internal control over financial reporting.
 Accordingly, I do not express an opinion on the effectiveness of the Secaucus Municipal Utilities Authority's internal control over financial reporting.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects Secaucus Municipal Utilities Authority's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Secaucus Municipal Utilities Authority's financial statements that is more than inconsequential will not be prevented or detected by Secaucus Municipal Utilities Authority's internal control.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.